 14.6 Section 13.5 states the entire liability of Licensor and Customer’s exclusive remedy with respect to any actual or alleged claim of infringement by the Software.

 15.1 This Agreement shall continue in effect unless terminated under its terms.

 15.2 Either Party may terminate this Agreement forthwith by notice in writing:

-15.2.1 If the other Party is in breach of any material term of this Agreement, including, without limitation any payment obligation, and does not remedy the breach within 30 days of written notice, or
+15.2.1 If the other Party is in breach of any material term of this Agreement, including, without limitation any payment obligation, and does not remedy the breach within 30 days of written notice (10 days in the case of nonpayment), or

 15.2.2 Upon the filing of any voluntary petition by the other Party under the Bankruptcy Code or other insolvency law, any involuntary petition against such other Party under the Bankruptcy Code or other insolvency law that is not dismissed within thirty (30) days after filing, any receivership or any assignment of substantially all the assets of such Party for the benefit of creditors, upon the inability of the Party to pay its obligations as they become due, or upon the insolvency of such Party.